How to Revise for IB English Literature: Tactics That Work

 Regular practice with these techniques can build your confidence and ensure you’re ready to tackle any text that comes up in the exam!.

-One of the biggest difficulties when facing IB English Literature revision is knowing how to revise all of your set texts — SL students study 9 works and HL students explore 13 texts.
+One of the biggest difficulties when revising for IB English Literature is knowing how to revise all your set texts — SL students study 9 works, and HL students explore 13 texts.
 Given the sheer number of texts you must study, a systematic approach to your revision is essential.

 Strategy